General transport problems with branched minimizers as functionals of 1-currents with prescribed boundary: Eulerian model for transportation networks

 Note that the initial and final measure of $G_\lambda$ are the same as of $G$ and that $G_\lambda$ no longer contains a cycle, since one edge in $L$ has weight $0$ and can thus be removed.
 By the monotonicity of $\tau$ we have $\tau(w-\lambda)\leq\tau(w)$ so that

 In case of multiple cycles we just repeat this procedure until all cycles are removed. \end{proof}

 For completeness, let us at this point also prove a stronger property of optimal discrete \transportPaths{} in case of concave transportation costs $\tau$, namely their tree structure.
-By tree we shall here understand a directed graph such that from any vertex to any other vertex there exists at most one path consistent with the edge orientations.
+By tree we shall here understand an acyclic directed graph such that from any vertex $x$ to any other vertex $y$ there exists at most one path $\{e_1,\ldots,e_l\}\subset E(G)$ with $e_1^+=x$, $e_l^-=y$, and $e_k^-=e_{k+1}^+$ for $k=1,\ldots,l-1$\notinclude{consistent with the edge orientations}.
 Note that with this convention a tree may be composed of multiple disjoint trees. \notinclude{Note that the trees do not have to be trunk trees!}

 \begin{lemma}[Tree structure of discrete \transportPaths{}] For any discrete \transportPath{} $G$ and concave transportation cost $\tau$ there exists a tree $G_\lambda$ with same initial and final measure and $\JEnXia(G_\lambda)\leq\JEnXia(G)$. \end{lemma}